joshuajy03/SVCU/README.md

 To modify the email sent, modify email.txt.
 The first line is the subject, and the following is the email.
 Use the generic tags, as the program will personalize each email to the recipient for you
 IMPORTANT: In the email, you MUST use the SAME tags as they appear in the spreadsheet.

-NOTE: The spreadshee ID needs to be changed for next year, and every year moving forward according to each new sign up sheet made.
+NOTE: The spreadsheet ID needs to be changed for next year, and every year moving forward according to each new sign up sheet made.
 After that, the response sheet should also be modified so that tags will fit nicely.

 ## Errors
 Token expired or revoked --> delete the tokens folder, then run compile.bat